DonnieData/DonnieData.github.io/_posts/2024-1-29-post-snowflake_warehouse_optimization.md

 ---

-## Project Overview
+## Prject Overview
-With the advent of cloud computing and its related services such as cloud storage. data lifecyle ecosystems are going thorugh a big change.
-One common overhall hapening within companys due to this is going from onsite database and storage to cloud-based.
-With this comes a need for data related teams to have a better operational understanding.
-A new concept is cloud pricing models and credit consumption.

-This project will focus on operation optimizing through warehouses for query cost in Snowflake - a popular Software as a Service(SaaS) for cloud data services and tools.
+Snowflake is a Software as a Service(SaaS) for cloud data services and tools.
+This project will focus on optimizing operations in Snowflake through warehouse scaling.
+Scaling by warehouse size and testing performance with the same query will allow me to gather metrics and analyze which is the best virutal warehouse for the job.

-## Snowflake
+## Snowflake - Quick Overview

-As a quick overview...
+internal ecosystem
-Snowflake operates in 3 layers that interact with each other:
+Snowflake operates in 3 primary layers that interact with each other:
-- Storage Layer - Where data is stored in micro partitions, data storage billing calculation
+- Storage Layer - handles data storage in micro partitions, data storage billing
-- Compute Layer - virtual warehosues, compute credits/ consumption
+- Compute Layer - handles virtual warehouse, compute credits, credit consumption
-- Cloud Services Layer - management, Query handling, security, metadata, cloud compute services
+- Cloud Services Layer - handles account management, query execution, security, metadata, cloud compute services

 <!--- need to reduce auto line spacing from markdowns when using bullets-->
+**Compute Layer & Virtual Warehouses**

-We will focus on the compute layer, becuase it is where virtual warehouses are handled and how credit consumption is calcualted.
+The compute layer is where virtual warehouses are handled and how credit consumption is calcualted.
+Virtual warehouses are CPU's that allow the processesing/executions of jobs.

-Running a virtual warehouse will cause spending credits to be consummed.
+Running a virtual warehouse will cause credits to be consummed.
 Credit consumption is effected by various things but primarly determined by the size of a warehouse and ammount of time its running.
 Digging deeper the ammount of time it is running dpeends on the complexity of a query and the ammount of data being queried/ scanned

 Snowflake allows you to spin up numerous warehouses that auto suspend when not being used.
-This allows users to create differnet sized warehosues for differnt or specifc jobs, which allows us to optimize for time and speedi n query performance.
+This allows users to create differnet sized warehosues for a specifc jobs, which allows us to optimize for time and cost ofr jobs.

 ## Testing Warehosue Performance
 I will be using an enterprise edtition of snowflake with a US Central 1 (Iowa) storage region.
 For this setup 1 Snowflake credit = $3 USD